Spherical space forms revisited

 In chapters 4--7 of his famous {\it Spaces of Constant Curvature} \cite{Wolf}, J. A. Wolf classified the spherical space forms: connected Riemannian manifolds locally isometric to the $n$-sphere $S^n$.
 By passing to the action of the fundamental group on the universal covering space, this is equivalent to classifying the possible free isometric actions of finite groups on $S^n$.
 Then, by embedding $S^n$ in Euclidean space, this is equivalent to classifying the real representations of finite groups that are ``free'' in the sense that no element except the identity fixes any vector except~$0$.
 This allowed Wolf to use the theory of finite groups and their representations.

-In this paper we classify anew the finite groups that can act freely and isometrically on spheres.
-Wolf's main result here was a list of all such groups, as presentations (theorems~6.1.11 and~6.3.1 of \cite{Wolf}).
-Our approach to his theorem relies on a trick (lemma~\ref{lem-trick-for-large-Sylow-2-subgroups}) that leads to the most interesting example, the binary icosahedral group, with very little case analysis and no complicated character-theoretic inequalities.
+Our first goal is to give a simplified proof of Wolf's classification of the finite groups $G$ that can act freely and isometrically on spheres.
+Wolf's main result here was the list of presentations in theorems~6.1.11 and~6.3.1 of \cite{Wolf}.
+Our approach to Wolf's theorem leads to the most interesting example, the binary icosahedral group, with very little case analysis and no character theory.
+(The trick consists of the equalities \eqref{eq-the-trick-first-version} and \eqref{eq-the-trick-second-version} in the proof of lemma~\ref{lem-trick-for-large-Sylow-2-subgroups}.
+These rely on an elementary property of the binary tetrahedral group, stated in lemma~\ref{lem-free-actions-of-binary-tetrahedral-group}.)

-To our knowledge, our theorems \ref{thm-isomorphism-detection}--\ref{thm-irredundant-list} provide the first irredundant classification.
-Such a classification is necessary for answering some natural questions, such as: how many isometry types of spherical space forms are there in a given dimension?
+Our second goal is to remove the redundancy from Wolf's list; this modest improvement appears to be new.
 Some groups appear repeatedly on Wolf's list because different presentations can define isomorphic groups.
 See example~\ref{example-Wolf-duplication} for some non-obvious isomorphisms.
-To avoid duplication, we formulate our results in terms of various intrinsically defined subgroups.
+It would not be hard to just work out the isomorphisms among the groups defined by Wolf's presentations.
+But it is more natural to reformulate the classification in terms of intrinsically defined subgroups.
 Namely, a finite group $G$ acts freely and isometrically on a sphere if and only if it has one of 6 possible ``structures'', in which case it has a unique such ``structure'' up to conjugation.
 See theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure}.
-This approach makes it possible to enumerate the possible $G$ without redundancy, in terms of a fairly simple set of invariants.
+In fact we parameterize the possible $G$ without redundancy, in terms of a fairly simple set of invariants.
 Namely: a type \ref{type-I}--\ref{type-VI}, two numbers $|G|$ and $a$, and a subgroup of the unit group of the ring $\Z/a$.
 In a special case one must also specify a second such subgroup.
 See section~\ref{sec-constructive-classification} for details.

 The full classification of spherical space forms requires not just the list of possible groups, but also their irreducible free actions on real vector spaces, and how their outer automorphism groups permute these representations.
 See \cite[Thm~5.1.2]{Wolf} for why this is the right data to tabulate and \cite[Ch.~7]{Wolf} for the actual data for each group.
 We expect that this data could be described cleanly in terms of our descriptions of the groups, but have not worked out the details.
 It would remain lengthy, because of many cases and subcases to consider.